A Guide To Marketing Your Business Through Leaflet Distribution

 Proof from satisfied clients of yours will be the best advertisement you will ever have.
 A good testimonial will probably have a client stressing a particular benefit or overcoming a potential ‘objection’ to using your service.

 If you guarantee an aspect of your service it will give a prospect client confidence in you.
-A guarantee can be anything from a moneyback guarantee, a lowest price guarantee, guaranteed timelines, 100% satisfaction guarantee, or quality guarantee for example.
+A guarantee can be anything from a money-back guarantee, a lowest price guarantee, guaranteed timelines, 100% satisfaction guarantee, or quality guarantee.

 A leaflet gives you a limited amount of space to convey to your prospect client why they should use you.
 If you have an excellent web site which markets your company really well it is important to direct your clients to it from your leaflet.
-Don’t forget to give a reason to go to your web site, perhaps you are giving away special offers or consumer information for example, or maybe they can book or order on-line.
-There are specific things that you can do with your web site such that it will run alongside your leaflet campaign, and make it more effective.
-If you are not experienced with maximising the potential of your web site please get in touch with us as we have some of the best contacts in the industry who are able to advise you in how to fully exploit this medium.
+Don’t forget to give a reason to go to your web site, or social media platform; perhaps you are giving away special offers or consumer information for example, or maybe they can book or order on-line.
+There are specific things that you can do with digital media to compliment your leaflet campaign and make it more effective.

 If your company belongs to any reputable (but relevant) trade bodies it is a very good idea to include this information in your leaflet.
 A logo with a brief explanation of why it is beneficial for a prospect client to choose a company who is a member of this body is all that is required.

-Whilst all the above will help you maximise the response from your marketing campaign don’t fall into paralysis by analysis.
-The only way to be successful is to act (and actually put something out!).
 So good luck with your marketing campaign and don’t forget we are always here to help, particularly if you want to take advantage of your 1-2-1 Free Consultation.
-Call us at Abracadabra Leaflet Distribution on 0800 644 6095 for any advice or if you require information on our leaflet distribution services.
+Call us at Abracadabra Leaflet Distribution on 0118 933 6980 for any advice or if you require information on our leaflet distribution services.

 Graphic Design & Printing

 Abracadabra Leaflet Distribution is a specialist door-to-door distribution company.
-We do however have a large amount of experience working with graphic designers and printers to ensure that our client’s promotional material not only looks great but is also delivered on time and to specification!
-If you are at that initial stage of planning your campaign and you want to save a couple of days time trying to find a good printer or designer then call us.
+We do however have a large amount of experience working with graphic designers and printers to ensure that our client’s promotional material not only looks great but is delivered on time and to specification!
+If you are at the initial stage of planning your campaign and you want to save time trying to find a good printer or designer then call us.
 We have some of the best contacts in the industry, which will probably save you hundreds of pounds, plus a great deal of stress!
-Call us now on freephone 0800 644 6095 for more information.
-I should also stress that we receive no commission from recommending you to other businesses, the gain for us is the more successful you become through leaflet distribution the more successful we become!
-Good business is about developing good relationships!
+Call us now on 0118 933 6980 for more information.

 How Can I Make My Business REALLY Successful?